 Course Name: World Literature

 Course Number: 146

 Duration: 1 Term

 Grade: 12

 Prerequisites: English 11 or Honors English 11

-Note: Students enrolling in AP Literature and Composition must take this course in Term 2.
+Note: Students may earn college credit for this course.

 In drama, poetry and novel study, the students look at representative works from several genres, periods and cultures, concentrating on works which challenge them to increase their comprehension skills, to develop critical standards for the independent appreciation of any literary work, and to deepen their sensitivity to literature as a shared experience.
 The students will also continue vocabulary development using a variety of strategies including context analysis and the knowledge of Greek and Latin roots.
-World Literature and Writing/Research fulfill the requirement for college preparation.
+Students have the opportunity to earn college credit through Concordia University.

 Course Name: Writing/Research

 Course Number: 147

 Duration: 1 Term

 Grade: 12

 Prerequisites: English 11 or Honors English 11

-Note: None
+Note: Students may earn college credit for this course.

 The general objectives of this course are to enable students to write with mechanical correctness and to practice in order to improve clear writing skills through a variety of assignments including personal, essay, critical and research writing, as well as research-based multimedia presentations.
 In the research paper assignment the students will be encouraged to view writing as a developed discipline that includes collecting information, formulating ideas and determining their relationship, drafting paragraphs and arranging them in an appropriate order, and correctly citing and identifying sources.
-Writing/Research and World Literature fulfill the requirement for college preparation.
+Students have the opportunity to earn college credit through Concordia University.